 10. a) Briefly explain the Virtues of gemstones

-- b) Discuss about Processing of gemstone - 11. a) Write an essay on Determination of various physical properties in the laboratory b) Uses of gemstones in jewellery, medicine, health and customs.

-- b) Explain Enhancement methods - 12. a) Write about Mineral Chemistry, structures and color variations in Diamond
+- b) Discuss about Processing of gemstone - 11. a) Write an essay on Determination of various physical properties in the laboratory (OR) - b) Explain Enhancement methods - 12. a) Write about Mineral Chemistry, structures and color variations in Diamond